18F/development-guide/_pages/project-setup.md

 linked to somewhere in the project's GitHub repository so that others can find it easily.

+Choose a tool that will work for you and your partner.
+Remember, they will be the ones using it once the engagement is over!

 - [GitHub Issues](https://guides.github.com/features/issues/) {%include components/tag-default.html %}
 - [Trello](https://trello.com/) {%include components/tag-suggestion.html %}
+- [ZenHub](https://www.zenhub.com/) {%include components/tag-suggestion.html %}
+- [Jira](https://www.atlassian.com/software/jira) {%include components/tag-suggestion.html %}

 ## Continuous Integration/Continuous Deployment